Murder of Jordan Davis: Murder

 After the shooting, Stornes drove the SUV away to a nearby parking lot and stopped to find Davis "gasping for air".

-Rouer returned to Dunn's car.
-They returned to their hotel, where they ordered pizza.
+Rouer got back in Dunn's car and the two returned to their hotel, where they ordered pizza.
 Dunn did not contact the police.
 The next morning, Rouer saw a TV news report about the shooting, which indicated that Jordan Davis had died.
 Dunn testified that, on the drive home, he called a neighbor who worked in law enforcement to arrange to speak to him about the shooting, but phone records indicate that the neighbor called him, and Rouer testified that the shooting was never mentioned during the call.
-At 10:30 a.m. the following day, Dunn returned to his home in Satellite Beach, where he was arrested after an eyewitness reported his license plate number to police.
+At 10:30 a.m., Dunn and Rouer arrived at their home in Satellite Beach, where he was arrested after an eyewitness reported his license plate number to police.

 After his arrest, Dunn claimed that Davis had threatened him with a "gun or a stick".
-Dunn's fiancée, who served as an adversarial witness at the trial, said that no such item was mentioned to her.
-Investigators later searched the teenagers' SUV and found no weapons.
-Forensic scientists determined that, in the short distance that the boys traveled, a weapon could not have been stashed in a place that would not have been visible immediately to crime scene investigators.
-Contrary to Dunn's claim that he mentioned a weapon to Rouer, she testified that he never mentioned a gun either that night or the next day.
+Rouer, who served as an adversarial witness at the second trial, testified that no such item was ever mentioned to her.
+Investigators later searched the SUV and found no weapons, but were later criticized by some for not doing a thorough search of the area.